Department of Management and Marketing

 MGMT 5355.
 Seminar in Human Resource Management.
 3 Hours.

-In this seminar, students explore relevant background literature, fundamental principles, technical tools, and case studies to develop their proficiency for independent learning and research in the following areas of human resource management: employee recruitment and selection, human resource development, labor relations, wage and salary administration, and employee services.
+Students explore relevant background literature, fundamental principles, technical tools and/or case studies to develop proficiency for future independent learning and research in human resource management.
+Areas covered may include employee recruitment and selection, human resource development, labor relations, wage and salary administration, and employee services.

 MGMT 5360.
 Staffing Organizations.
 3 Hours.

-Students explore advanced practices and processes involved in selecting and evaluating human resources in an organizational setting as well as examining internal and external factors that influence the strategic nature and effectiveness of these practices.
-In particular, human resource planning, job analysis, recruitment and selection methods, measurement, performance management, retention management, and the employment contract are assessed as they pertain to staffing organizations.
+Students explore advanced practices and processes involved in selecting and evaluating human resources in an organizational setting, and examine internal and external factors that influence the strategic nature and effectiveness of these practices.
+Topics may include human resource planning, job analysis, recruitment and selection methods, measurement, performance management, retention management, and the employment contract.

 MGMT 5365.
 Seminar In Compensation Management.
 3 Hours.

-Students focus on advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
-In particular, job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs are discussed and assessed.
+Students learn advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
+Topics may include job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs.

 Prerequisite: MGMT 5355.